kenjennings/AtariChristmas2021/README.md

 - (33 Bytes Display list)
 - EXECUTABLE CODE:     3 Bytes

-The Original version contains some optimizations that are automatic, typical, trivial based on the way the Atari's ANTIC chip operates.
+The Original version contains some optimizations that are automatic, typical, and  trivial based on the way the Atari's ANTIC chip operates.
 For example, re-using the same screen memory data for multiple line on the screen.
 This Worst Case Veersion produces a display identical to the Original version, but avoids these kinds of  Atari-specific environment optimizations.
+This is what would be expected on most non-Atari systems as the only way to directly generate the display without computation.

 The program declares contiguous data for the entire display.
 Since screen data is contiguous the Display List is more simple, because the Load Memory Scan only needs to be setup once in the display list and then reading the subsequent data as screen memory is automatic.